-Methamphetamine The Drug
+Methamphetamine

 Methamphetamine is known on the street as meth, crank, speed, crystal, ice, and glass.
 The drug itself is generally in a powder form and is usually a white or off-white to brownish color.
 It also may be seen in a rock form which sometimes is almost clear, hence the slang terms crystal, glass, and ice.
-Meth can be snorted,
+Meth can be snorted.

 Lab Locations